isc-projects/kea/doc/guide/dhcp4-srv.rst

 ``type`` is set to "record"; otherwise it must be left blank.
 The latter parameter specifies the name of the option space being encapsulated by the particular option.
-If the particular option does not encapsulate any option space, it should be left blank.
+If the particular option does not encapsulate any option space, the parameter should be left blank.
 Note that the ``option-def`` configuration statement only defines the format of an option and does not set its value(s).